 He previously worked in the Department of Special Collections and University Archives at Stanford conducting research and led projects procuring archival research collections surrounding literature, ethnic history, civil rights history, and social justice history.
 His projects included the Bob Fitch Photography Archive; the David Bacon Photography Archive at Stanford: Work & Social Justice; the Dr. Marion Moses Papers; the Richard Rodriguez Papers; the Frank Bardacke Papers; and many other collections available for research at Stanford.

-At Stanford he founded the Bracero Legacy Project, a public history and education outreach venture that incorporates archival material from the Ernesto Galarza Collection and oral history interviews Ornelas Rodriguez conducted with former braceros.
-On September 14, 2013 Ornelas Rodriguez was recognized by the California Assembly for his work as an organizer of the Bracero Memorial Highway Project.
+At Stanford he founded the Bracero Legacy Project, a public history and educational outreach venture that incorporates archival material from the Ernesto Galarza Collection and oral history interviews Ornelas Rodriguez conducted with former braceros.
+On September 14, 2013, Ornelas Rodriguez was recognized by the California Assembly for his work as an organizer of the Bracero Memorial Highway Project.

 Dr. Ornelas Rodriguez currently serves on the board of directors of the California Institute for Rural Studies.
-He received his Ph.D. in History from the University of California, Santa Cruz.
+He received his Master’s in Education from the University of California, Berkeley and his Ph.D. in History from the University of California, Santa Cruz.

 Dr. Ornelas Rodriguez can be reached for speaking engagements and to collaborate at firstname.lastname@example.org.